zhubao315/learn-agentic-ai/comprehensive_guide_daca.md

    - But DACA isn’t Dapr—it uses Dapr as a component within its broader design pattern.
 DACA’s scope extends beyond Dapr to include the entire architecture (EDA, three-tier, statelessness, deployment stages).

 3. **Unified Stack Across Stages**:
    - DACA’s consistent stack (same tools from local to production, differing only in deployment) feels framework-like, as it provides a cohesive development experience.
-For example, the use of Docker Compose locally, Hugging Face Spaces for prototyping, and ACA/Kubernetes for production follows a structured pipeline.
+For example, the use of Rancher Desktop locally, Hugging Face Spaces for prototyping, and ACA/Kubernetes for production follows a structured pipeline.
    - However, this is a *strategy* for deployment, not a framework’s runtime enforcement.
 You could deploy DACA on entirely different platforms (e.g., GCP Cloud Run) and still adhere to the pattern.

 ---